NIPOSoftwareBV/Nfield-SDK/Postman/README.md

 ### IDs Variables
 Usually the `Set, Create, Update` or `Add` tests will set the Id variables when you perform them to be able to use them in other requests.
 Moreover, you can define them manually obtaining the identifiers of the listing calls.
 ### Custom Variables
-Used for request's parameters that aren't Ids, have valid default values, but could be customized.
+Used for request's parameters that aren't Ids, have valid default values, but can be customized.
 ### Internal Variables
 Used internally to define the defaults selected __(do not alter these variable)__.